-To effectuate transfer of the 463 acres identified for donation to the Fall River RCD within Parcels 135-138 and 140, a parcel split is required to comply with the California Subdivision Map Act (Government Code Section 66410, et seq.).
-Certain exemptions to the Map Act apply to public utilities and/or to governmental entities and may apply to this conveyance.
+Within Parcels 103-107 and 109, approximately 144 acres will be retained by PG&E. PG&E determined that operational needs would be met sufficiently through the reservation of rights for ongoing hydroelectric operations on the 435 acres to be donated to the Fall River RCD.
+To effectuate transfer of a portion of the property, parcel splits will be required to comply with the California Subdivision Map Act (Government Code Section 66410, et seq).
+Certain exemptions to the Map Act apply to public utilities and/or to governmental entities and may apply to future conveyances of parcels within this planning unit.